bloomtom/Volyar/README.md

    - If true, the source file is truncated to zero bytes upon successful processing.
  - `DeleteWithSource`
    - If true, transcoded media objects are deleted from the database and storage backend when the source file cannot be found.
+ - `CompleteQueueLength`
+   - Specifies the number of items to keep track of after they've gone through conversion.

 <a name="library-configuration"></a>
 #### Library Settings